Partnerships & NASENCo

 Collaborating with other providers to effectively support educators

 nasen has an influential voice at national level on issues concerning special educational needs.
 We are regularly invited to meet with government agencies to offer advice and support at policy level and are represented on many influential national organisations.

 NASENCo Providers & nasen

 nasen is committed to supporting quality NASENCo training and preserving the integrity of the award.
-As a result, we have agreed with providers to publish the list of 'quality providers' on our website to support this.
-For more information about the NASENCo training please email: email@example.com
+As a result, we have agreed that Leading Learning for SEND Community Interest Company (LLSENDCiC) are the preferred organisation to quality assure NASENCo courses.
+For more information about the NASENCo training please visit the LLSENDCIC website www.nasenco.org.uk or email the organisation at email@example.com

 All state-funded mainstream schools in England, including academies, free schools, university technical colleges and maintained nurseries are required to employ a teacher with Qualified Teacher Status (QTS) in a Special Educational Co-ordinator (SENCO) role.

 It may be appropriate for a number of small primary schools to share a SENCO who is employed to work across the individual schools.
 Where a shared approach is taken the SENCO:

 - should not normally have a significant class teaching commitment

 - should not be the headteacher at one of the schools.